Alrø: History

 According to legend, chieftain King Hjarne of Hjarnø gave the island to his wife Queen Alrune, naming the island Alrø after her.
 The first historical reference to Alrø is in King Valdemar's land register Jordbog, under a single sentence “Alrø.House.
 Hare.”
 In later years, Alrø became a popular hare hunting site for the king.
 The population of Alrø consisted primarily of peasants under the jurisdiction of wealthy farmers until 1661, when King Frederik III gave the island and Endelave to Nields Banner, who was his Crown vassal.
 In 1700, Just Rosemeier from Westphalia gained ownership of Alrø through marriage, and allotted many farms to families on the island.
 In 1798, the peasants became freeholders of the land and began to farm, where they settled in three main sections of the island.

 Until 1970, the island had its own school, library, shops, filling station and bus service but today, as a result of the small population, they no longer exist.
-There is an up-scale restaurant, Møllegården, and a café, Café Alrø, which also sells antiques.
 Today, the main residential area is 2.5 km long and is located on the island's highest point.
 The original island farms were established in this area, before spreading closer to the coast.